 Students can use these Storyboards to map out the process of a math problem, enrich their writing and sequencing, identify plot, structure, and theme in a story, or to illustrate their use of the scientific method.

-Simply choose whichever Storyboard you’ll need for your subject area and have students fill in the blank windows with a sketch that shows the elements of the “shot”, and identify the artistic element that would be used during each scene.
+Simply choose whichever Storyboard you need for your subject area.
+Then, have students fill in the blank windows with a sketch showing the elements of the “shot”.
+And then, identify the artistic element used during each scene.
 Essentially, they are creating a map of a video to explain the concept you are teaching.
 Allow students to have creative license here – they can draw, color, write, whatever in those boxes.
 The labels can then be used to go into a little more detail of the image.
-However, the real depth to these Storyboards is in what is produced afterwards.
+However, the real depth to these Storyboards lies in the finished product.

 After you have students use the Storyboard to plan and think through the problem/story/etc, then, have them actually DO the problem or WRITE the story.
 You will find a depth to their thought process, language use and choice of details that you haven’t seen before.
 This is because they are organizing their thinking before they even begin the actual project, eliminating frustration, fear and confusion during the activity.